Dutch Fortress Museum

 The Dutch Fortress Museum (Nederlands Vestingmuseum) is located in the city of Naarden, the Netherlands.
 The museum was established by volunteers in 1955 at bastion Turfpoort, one of six bastions that give the walled city its distinctive star shape.
 (During World War II, allied bombers returning to Great Britain from bombing missions used it as a marker.)
 The fortifications themselves, including the bastions, date from the period 1575–1585, when King Philip II of Spain ordered them to be constructed.

 The museum includes exhibits on the history of fortification, garrison life, the Dutch Water Line, and the history of the city of Naarden-Vesting.
 The exhibits are housed in rooms in four casemates; because the casemates consist of a thick layer of earth, temperatures in the rooms are relatively stable, being warm in winter and cool in summer.
 Above ground, the museum also contains a collection of guns from the 19th century.

-Tourist information
+Tourist access

 The museum is open all year round from Tuesday through to Sunday.
 The museum is open on all public holidays except Christmas, New Years Day and King's Day (27 April).

 A museum boat conducts tours on the easterly side of the moat from April to October.
 The boat leaves from a jetty by the water postern.

+On the third Sunday of every month, they host their Canonneers Day event where they fire their 1810 cannons.